ledsna/3dxel/Assets/_ God Rays/README.md

 ## Open problems

 - Unity add to build shader `Ledsna/GodRays` with empty set of keywords.
 It's hard to understand why unity shader preprocessor thinks that that shader used(I tried remove serailization from Shader field `godRaysShader` but this didn't help).
 Probably I should use `IPreprocessShaders` but I think this overhead.
+- Currently, I have two cases of God Rays usage:
+    - Blur enabled: God Rays -> Bilaterial Blur X -> Bilaterial Blur Y -> Compositing
+    - Blur disabled: God Rays -> Compositing

+  In first case I need save god rays to intermediate texture as I need firstly apply blur and then make composition.
+  But for second case there is no need in composition pass, because I can directly apply effect to `cameraColorTarget`.
+For sample count like 64 or 86 noise is not that strong, so we can disable blur effect, but still get some overhead